Temple of Set: Later development

 In 1996, Don Webb became the high priest of the Temple, a position that he held until 2002.
-He was replaced by Zeena Schreck but she resigned after six weeks and was replaced by Aquino, who took charge once more.
+He was replaced by Zeena Schreck, but she resigned after six weeks and was replaced by Aquino, who took charge once more.
 In that year, Zeena led a schism within the organization establishing her own Berlin-based group, The Storm, which she later renamed the Sethian Liberation Movement.

-Aquino stood down as High Priest again in 2004, to be replaced by Patricia Hardy who was elected to the position of High Priestess.
+Aquino stood down as High Priest again in 2004, to be replaced by Patricia Hardy, who was elected to the position of High Priestess.
 Although no longer in charge of the organization, he nevertheless remained its most visible spokesperson.

-Aquino died on September 1, 2019.
+Michael Aquino died on September 1, 2019.

 Ideology

 Writings

 In addition to the Book of Coming Forth by Night, in which Set himself is purported to speak, the Temple's philosophy and teachings are revealed in a series of occult writings titled the Jeweled Tablets of Set.
 Each tablet is keyed to a specific degree in the Temple hierarchy.
 Only the introduction to the first tablet (Crystal Tablet of Set), titled "Black Magic", is available for non-members.
-The Ruby Tablet, which is available for second-degree members, is the lengthiest and most diverse of the tablets.

-The private Temple literature is not regarded as secret per se, but is kept restricted because it contains materials which, according to the Temple, may be dangerous to the non-initiated.
+The Ruby Tablet, available to second-degree members, is the longest and most diverse of the tablets.
+The private Temple literature is not regarded as secret per se but is kept restricted because it contains materials which, according to the Temple, may be dangerous to the non-initiated.